Friday 29 January 2021

 In a peaceful retirement village, four unlikely friends meet up once a week to investigate unsolved murders.

-But when a brutal killing takes place on their very doorstep, the Thursday Murder Club find themselves in the middle of their first live case.
+Thursday Murder Club find themselves in the middle of their first live case.

 Elizabeth, Joyce, Ibrahim and Ron might be pushing eighty but they still have a few tricks up their sleeves.
-Can our unorthodox but brilliant gang catch the killer before it's too late?"
+Can our unorthodox but brilliant gang catch the killer before it's too late?

 Statistics 2020